 What could happen if something goes wrong?

 Smart locks are one of those connected devices that seem to worry lots of people.
-The pros: They offer a lot of convenience with multiple ways to unlock the door to your home, a way to track who comes and goes from your home, they can allow you give out a keypad number to people like a babysitter and then revoke that when they no longer need access, and they can help you make sure you locked your front door when your anxiety kicks in on vacation.
+The pros: They offer a lot of convenience with multiple ways to unlock the door to your home, a way to track who comes and goes from your home, they can allow you to give out a keypad number to people like a babysitter and then revoke that when they no longer need access, and they can help you make sure you locked your front door when your anxiety kicks in on vacation.
 The cons: They can be vulnerable to any number of things such as power outages, lost or compromised phones, ransomware attacks on the company who made your lock, product security vulnerabilities, WiFi and/or Bluetooth vulnerabilities, home hub vulnerabilities, bad software updates, data leaks, and more.

 With all that said, how does Google’s Nest x Yale smart lock stack up?
 This smart lock doesn’t come with WiFi built-in, meaning it doesn’t connect directly with the internet.
 Users will need Nest Connect or Nest Guard to connect it to their WiFi and the Nest app.
 Without that WiFi connection, users can still open the lock using the keypad.
 We found no known security breaches of Google's smart lock.
 Overall, Google seems to do a good job with security, with very few security breaches reported over the past three years, but they also aren’t perfect.
-Still, it’s always good to take precautions like changing pre-existing passcodes and setting up two-factor authentication.
+It’s always good to take precautions like changing pre-existing passcodes and setting up two-factor authentication.